EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/dynamicArray/dynamicArrayExercises.md

 - insertAt - add element at given index and shift all the items on the right one index to the right
 - removeAt - remove element at given index and shift all the items on the right one index to the left
 - indexOf - return index of given element.
 If array doesn't contain element, method should return -1.
-- toString - return string representation of the array You can implement class as generic.
+- toString - return string representation of the array

+You can implement class as generic.

 ## Exercise 2
 Extend the Array class and add a three new methods:
  - max - return greatest value
  - min - return lowest value
  - minmax - return array of two elements.
 First element should be minimum value and second maximum value.

 You can also implement method to find n’th smallest element (order statistic).

+## Exercise 3
+Implement iterator for dynamic array.
+Iterator when created, should be independent of iterable object state.